-Mr Chan Tung Sing is the Business Development Vice President primarily focusing on Automotive business segment for China.
-He is also responsible for the sales and account management for the Shanghai Plant.
+Mr Chan Tung Sing is the Business Development Vice President primarily focusing on Automotive business segment.
 Mr Chan has previously served as the General Manager for Shanghai operations for 6 years and was fully responsible for the plant performance before changing into his current role in November 2011.